-Today's Date: Complainant's Information: Name: Student ID#: (If Applicable) Mailing Address: Home Phone: Day Phone: Email: Incident Information: Date(s) of Incident: Time of Incident: Place of Incident: Details of complaint, issue, cor ncern, and/or incident : (Use back of page if more space Name of course and/or instruct (If Applicable) or involved: Names and phone numbers of J possible witnesses and d how to best reach them: Resolution sought by complain ant: (Please keep in n nind that the outcome you are suggesting g is not guaranteed.) are deemed egregious by the Pacific Islands University he Vice President, ma y upholds FERPA in nt's office that some incidents, particula by be subject to emergency action as auth a all matters.
-Your signature below ac in the investigation of this complaint. norized by PIU Board Policy.
-Complainant's Signature: After completion, return this for orm to the appropriate Pacific Islands University Administrato r for review.
-OFFICE USE ON RECEIVED BY: DATE ACTION TA DATE RECEIVED:
+Today's Date: Complainant's Information: Name: Student ID#: (If Applicat

+Mailing Address: (If Applicat ole)

+Home Phone: Day Phone: Email: 2

+Incident Information:

+Date(s) of Incident: Tim ne of Incident:

+Place of Incident:

+Details of complaint, issue, cond

+(Use back of page if more space is needed)

+Name of course and/or instructo (If Applicable) r involved: -

+Names and phone numbers of p ossible witnesses and how to best reach them: -

+Resolution sought by complains int: (Please keep in mind t hat the outcome you are sug gesting is not guaranteed .)

+7- 6-

+are deemed egregious by th Pacific Islands University e Vice President, may be s upholds FERPA in all m ffice that some incidents, pa subject to emergency action natters.
+Your signature bel as authorized by PIU Bo low acknowledges that is ard Policy.

+may be shared as education onal need-to-know in the investigation of this comp laint.

+Complainant's Signature:

+After completion, return this for m to the appropriate Pacif fic Islands University Admir nistrator for review.

+OFFICE USE ONL RECEIVED BY: Y: DATE RECEIVED: ]